 Method of assessment

-(b) Students will submit a report from the practice educator from their shadowing opportunity with feedback regarding the students professional behaviour, interaction with service users and colleagues, and awareness of social work values.
-This will be assessed on a pass/fail basis.
+A report from the practice educator from student's shadowing opportunity with feedback regarding their professional behavior, interaction with service users and colleagues, and awareness of social work values .

 Koprowska, J (2010) Communication and Interpersonal Skills in Social Work.
 3rd Edn, Exeter: Learning Matters